alisdair/maximum/src/building-team-time-zone-inception-prototype-and-planning/_footer.md

 ---

-This article is part one of a five-part series on building Team Time Zone:
+This article is part of a five-part series on building Team Time Zone:

 1. [Inception, Prototype, and Planning][part-1]
 2. [Ember Data and the Slack API][part-2]